marcosPlaza/marcosPlaza/README.md

 Some things about me:

 - 👨🏽‍💻 I'm 22.
-- 🧠 Currently i'm learning a lot finishing my degree.
+- 🧠 Currently i'm learning a lot while finishing my degree.
 I'll start data science master very soon!
 - 🪲 I’m currently working on *Ransomware developement* using `Python` and other libraries.
 - 🐍 Familiarised with the most famous `Python` libraries like; `Numpy, SciPy, Keras Tensorflow...`.
 - 🏃 Familiarised with *AGILE* methodologies; Scrum and Kanban.